Listening Comprehension in a Foreign Language – 12 Ways to Improve It

 (III) Avoid adverse conditions

 Sometimes the conditions are not conducive to listening.
-Maybe a bunch of airheads is rehearsing Tibetan throat singing it's a demonstration in defense of the rights of bakers.
+Maybe a bunch of airheads are rehearsing Tibetan throat singing as a demonstration in defense of the rights of bakers.

 In this situation, there are only two things you can do, depending on the nature of the problem: